woctezuma/deep-learning-resources/README.md

 > This site collects resources to learn Deep Learning in the form of Modules available through the sidebar on the left.
 As a student, you can walk through the modules at your own pace and interact with others thanks to the associated digital platforms.
 Then we hope you'll become a contributor by adding modules to this site!

+-   [Unige 14x050 / EPFL EE-559: Deep Learning][fleuret-course], by François Fleuret (University of Geneva)

+> This course is a thorough introduction to deep-learning, with examples in the PyTorch framework.

 -   [UC Berkeley: Full-Stack Deep Learning][fullstackdeeplearning]

 > There are many great courses to learn how to train deep neural networks.
 However, training the model is just one part of shipping a deep learning project.
 This course teaches full-stack production deep learning: